 - Helping select and applying for educational programs, to obtain the necessary degrees, credentials, and skills

-- Advising on how to resolve problems in the workplace, such as conflicts with bosses or coworkers
+- Advising on how to resolve problems in the workplace, such as angry or stressful conflicts with bosses or coworkers

 Our work with will continue your career to help you be as successful as you can be.
 Some areas to focus on include:

 - Onramping and making a first impression during the first 30 days by learning that workplace’s unspoken rules and culture, prioritizing and understanding the quality of work expected, and developing supportive relationships such as with an assistant.